 I recently attended the Civil Contractors Federation (CCF) launch of the NSW 2020 10 Year Civil Infrastructure Report (which I must say was well worth the price of lunch at Parliament House).

-The headlines of the BIS Oxford Economics report are broadly in alignment with previously published trends:
+The headlines of the BIS Oxford Economics report are broadly in alignment with trends the subject of one of my earlier articles:

 - A 23% increase in spend over the coming decade compared with the last; and